bernardoseven/Sample-App/README.md

 To redirect users trying to edit other user profile page, we have to define another method in users controller, and then used it with a before filter method like the one above.
+To friendly take a user where him want to go, for example, he wants to edit his profile page and is not logged_in, we can make methods to store where he wants to go and take him to that place.
+This is done in the sessions helper.
 **********************************
 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found